Rough patch, a bad day, a major setback. Sometimes, it seems like one thing goes wrong after another. And another, and another.

 When you get in that funk, it’s very easy to start blaming yourself, or others for your problems.
 It’s very important that despite whatever it is that you’re going through, you forgive both yourself and anyone else you might be blaming.
 I think that we all tend to be way too hard on ourselves, overanalyzing every situation that might have played out differently if we made a different decision, etc.

-It’s okay not to be okay.
+It’s okay to not be okay.
 You’re allowed to change your mind, to take a break or leave a situation you don’t feel comfortable in.
 There’s no need to blame yourself for any of those things just like there’s no need to feel bad about… feeling bad.

-We should all be allowed to fall apart sometimes, so that we can find ourselves all over again.
+We should all be allowed to fall apart sometimes so that we can find ourselves all over again.